ChillarAnand/python-101/setup.md

 - [brew](http://brew.sh/) is extremely popular package manager in OS X.
 `brew` is similar to `apt-get` or `yum` in GNU/Linux operating system.

-- `brew install python3`.
+- `brew update && brew install python3`.
 This will install latest Python version ie. Python 3.5.

 - Type `python3.5` in terminal or shell.